How to Get Used to Gaming on Keyboard and Mouse

 Find the DPI you are comfortable with (start low).
 Modern mice offer very high DPI settings, which might actually be detrimental to in-game control of the crosshair.
-Use programs like Aim Lab or in-game practice ranges to find the sweet spot and stick to it.
+Use programs like Aim Lab or in-game practice range to find the sweet spot and stick to it.
 You will be rewarded immediately.

 Use Extra Mouse Buttons

 For console players, a single peripheral accessory with more functions makes sense as this is essentially the function of a console joystick.
-Making a gaming mouse mimic a joystick by using the auxiliary buttons will help console games and also help gamers exploit the full functionality a modern day gaming mouse has to offer.
+Making a gaming mouse mimic a joystick by using the auxiliary buttons will help console games and also help gamers exploit the full functionality a modern-day gaming mouse has to offer.

 Find Your Perfect Mouse Grip

-Depending on the level, duration and genre of gaming, select the best mouse grip that suits you.
+Depending on the level, duration, and genre of gaming, select the best mouse grip that suits you.
 Starting out with a pro grip will help you negate any potential bad habits you have, improve your in-game reflexes and give you a good base to develop quality flicks and proper crosshair placement.